hammerheim-game/hammerheim-rules/3-equipment.md

 indulgence is an opulent coach, which the warband leader can use for driving around the settlements surrounding Mordheim.
-There are few things that will impress commoners, or incur the wrath and envy of other, less successful leaders, as much as an opulent coach.
+There are few things that will impress commoners, or incur the wrath and envy of other, less successful leaders, as much as an opulent coach - though quite what 'opulence' means will vary wildly from Warband to Warband.
+To a Goblin it may simply mean it is festooned with an extraordinarily large amount of random junk.
 Special Rules
 The opulent coach impresses even the most suspicious merchant and they will flock to offer their most exotic wares to the obviously rich warband leader.
-The warband leader gains +3 to any rolls to locate rare items.
+The warband leader gains +3 to any rolls to locate rare items, and their Leadership range for the Leader ability becomes mapwide.
+A coach also functions as a Chariot with a potential crew size of 1, and may be drawn by whatever mount options are normally available to your warband (non-monstrous only, up to two).
+It has a Strength of 4, a Toughness of 5, and an Armour Save of 4+.

 ### Rope & Hook

 A warrior using a rope & hook will find it much easier to move amongst the ruins of Mordheim.
 A warrior equipped with a rope & hook may re-roll failed Initiative tests when climbing up and down.

 ### Telescope

 Common to the great astronomers in the observatories at Nuln, telescopes are a useful, if highly rare, item to have in the City of the Damned.
 The keen view offered by these instruments makes shooting easier and gives an unparalleled awareness of a warrior's surroundings.
-Any Hero using a telescope may increase the range of any missile weapon he is using by D6” each turn.
-Furthermore, he triples the distance at which he can spot hidden enemies.
+A Hero with a Telescope has no maximum range on their ranged weapons, though the distance for the purposes of "Long Range" penalties remains unchanged.
+Shooting beyond their weapon's conventional maximum range will confer an additional -1 to hit.
+Does not work on thrown weapons.
+Furthermore their Initiative is doubled for the purposes of attempting to spot hidden enemies.

 ### Torch

-Warriors lacking the funds for a lantern may have to make do with torches.
-Torches act exactly as lanterns, adding +4" to the range the model may spot hidden enemies, but has a few other special rules as well.
-A torch will only last one game.
-A model armed with a torch counts as causing fear in animals (Hunting Dogs, all riding steeds, Bears, Wolves, etc), and may use a torch as a makeshift club.
-When used in combat, a torch is treated as a normal club, though with a -1 to hit modifier.
-Any models that have a Regeneration special rule (like Trolls) will not be able to regenerate wounds caused by a torch during the battle.
-(Torches may also cause buildings to catch fire.)
+_(One Use Per Battle)_
+Torches are long and durable rods the end of which is soaked in a dense tar of highly flammable material - be it a Wyrdstone-caked rag, a pitch-soaked strap, or dense and dripping Troll-wax.
+They are dangerous and cumbersome to use, but their ability to ward off foes and to detect hidden dangers makes them a global staple of any sentry or explorers.
+At the start of a battle Warriors with Torches must decide whether or not to use them.
+Once lit a torch is not so easily unlit, and are even more difficult to calmly put away - a Warrior with a lit torch may not fire ranged weapons and may only use a single-handed weapon or shield in their other hand for the rest of the game.
+Special Rules
+Scary: A model with a lit Torch causes Fear in all War Beasts and Cavalry.
+Still a Club: A Torch may be used as a Club in combat, and has the Flaming Attacks special rule - though will strike at -1 Strength.
+Sore Thumb: A Warrior with a Torch may never hide.
+Extremely Common: Any Henchmen may capable of equipping items may use a Torch.
+Bright: Enemy models may not hide within 4" of a model with a Torch.